-NRMA is the best and the leading insurance brand in New South Wales, Australia.
+NRMA is New South Wales, Australia's best and leading insurance brand.
 With 90 years of experience, the company offers a wide range of insurance products to protect businesses.

 They offer professional indemnity insurance to cover businesses for up to $1 million, $5 million, $10 million, or $20 million.